'England must push on with big games to come'

 "I thought in the first half our intent to try and get the ball to the edge, that was an improvement," Borthwick explained.

 "It didn't keep going like that.
-It turned into a pressure contest."
+It turned into a pressure contest.

+"I'm delighted for the players and the England supporters - there was a fair contingent there.

+"They helped the team immensely.
+The players showed great resilience and spirit and changed things tactically within the game.
+They kept fighting."

 Borthwick added that he was "really proud of the team" and paid tribute to Wales' players too given doubts over the game were only dispelled on Wednesday after an agreement over contracts was reached with the Welsh union.